5 Office Personality Types You’ll Work with At Some Point in Your Life

 The Re-doer

-This person is often anal retentive but can also be very passive aggressive.
-They are a sadistic kind of perfectionist, and are very fond of their way of doing things.
+This person is often anal-retentive but can also be very passive-aggressive.
+They are a sadistic perfectionist and are very fond of their way of doing things.

 Let me map out a scenario for you.
 Chances are you know this person very well.

 So let’s say you have been working for 2 days on an integration of your company’s Outlook contacts into the new phone system.
 You’ve just about gotten it seamed up.
-Friday hits and you send out an email to small group of coworkers to test your dope new integration out.
+Friday hits, and you email a small group of coworkers to test your dope new integration.
 One of the recipients is your buddy Gavin (enter Re-doer).
-He, over the weekend, notices the integration works a lot like the system he set up at his friend’s mom’s bingo buddy’s church.
-He now wants to “help” you by redoing the whole f***in’ thing.
-He knows you won’t mind because he is Gavin the church IT expert.
+Over the weekend, he noticed the integration works like the system he set up at his friend’s mom’s bingo buddy’s church.
+He wants to “help” you by redoing the f***in’ thing.
+He knows you won’t mind because he is Gavin, the church IT expert.

-Like the pro he is, he logs into the system, giving no f***s, and completely reworks the integration.
-Because, why not?!
+Like the pro he is, he logs into the system, gives no f***s, and completely reworks the integration.
+Because why not?!

-Now your company and the Greater Missionary Green Valley Hope Grove Baptist Church have the same directory setup.
+Your company and Greater Missionary Green Valley Hope Grove Baptist Church have the same directory setup.
 Sweet!

-The good thing is, as far as outcome, nothing has changed.
-It’s actually EXACTLY the same result, like exactly.
+The good thing is that nothing has changed regarding the outcome.
+It’s the same result, exactly.

-Gavin sends a company-wide email detailing his great deed—oh, and he doesn’t forget you—he slides in a special thanks to you at the end for helping him get it all done.
+Gavin sends a company-wide email detailing his great deeds.
+Oh, and he doesn’t forget you.
+He thanks you at the end for helping him get it all done.

 The Expert Corner-cutter